 Tooth decay is the most common chronic childhood disease in America.
 Half of all first-graders and more than 80% of 17-year-olds have tooth cavities.
 Pediatric dentistry is extremely important to help children and adolescents establish a healthy and regular dental routine.

-As a family dentist practice, Harford County Dentistry provides comprehensive treatment for children to prevent and treat a tooth cavity.
+As a family dentist practice, Harford County Dentistry provides comprehensive treatment for children who may get a tooth cavity.
+To help your child avoid cavities, we recommend limiting surgery foods and drinks and establishing good daily oral hygiene routines.